misje/opencti-wazuh-connector/docs/source/example_summary_note.rst

    :stub-columns: 1

    * - Rule
-     - The alert rule ID, with a link ot the Wazuh instance rule overview
+     - The alert rule ID, with a link to the Wazuh instance rule overview
    * - Level
      - The :wazuh:`alert rule level <ruleset/rules-classification.html>`
    * - Count